 In older versions, the Asian language kit may need to be installed from installation disks.
 You will know that your computer needs this step if in place of Unicode text such as ‘नेपाली,’ there are only empty squares.
 The default browser, Safari, needs no special adjustment to view Unicode pages.
 Not every word processing application can handle complex Unicode scripts, like Devanagari conjuncts, or half-letters.
 Applications that are ready for complex Unicode scripts include TextEdit, Pages, Word (2016), OpenOffice and LibreOffice.

 Devanagari is used for many South Asian languages.
 The Unicode fonts are not specific to Nepali, but are still acceptable for writing Nepali.
 Some differences between generic Devanagari and Nepali include the “झ” character and some numbers.
-Darjeeling-area Nepali uses the generic Devanagari characters.
+Darjeeling-area Nepali uses the generic Devanagari characters, like Hindi.
 Devanagari Unicode fonts also include Sanskrit characters which are not used in Nepali writing.
 If you are looking for a Unicode font that has all the Devanagari variants specific to Nepali, see the Annapurna SIL Nepal font.
 There are also Nepali-specific Devanagari Unicode fonts at South Asia Language Resource Center.

 - 3/22/18: Updated link to original keyboard layout.

 - 11/13/17: Updated links to external sources and clarified the steps to install the phonetic keyboard.

 - 10/2/16: Updated directions for macOS Sierra and external links to source files and SIL Annapurna font page.

 - 8/17/15: Corrected keyboard layout (removed unnecessary space before ृ) and changed name from “Nepali Romanized” to “Nepali – Phonetic” to match system.